dafny-lang/rfcs/0005-ordered-quantification.md

 1.  `x == 2, y == 3`
 1.  `x == 2, y == 4`

-In addition, collection expressions used in declarations are permitted to refer to variables declared in previous declarations.
+The domain expression of one quantified variable is allowed to reference other variables declared earlier in the quantifier domain.
 The domain `x <- [[1, 2], [3, 4]], y <- x` therefore produces these bindings:

 1.  `x == [1, 2], y == 1`